shujanislam/dev-ai-sdk/README.md

 **A unified TypeScript SDK for using multiple AI providers with one simple interface.**

-Stop juggling different API docs and client libraries. `dev-ai-sdk` lets you switch between OpenAI, Google Gemini, DeepSeek, and Mistral with zero code changes.
+Stop juggling different API docs and client libraries. `dev-ai-sdk` lets you switch between OpenAI, Google Gemini, DeepSeek, Mistral, and Anthropic Claude with zero code changes.
+Supports streaming, automatic fallback, and multi-model LLM councils.

 ---